 Stasis dermatitis typically affects middle-aged and elderly patients, rarely occurring before the fifth decade of life.
 An exception would be patients with acquired venous insufficiency due to surgery, trauma, or thrombosis.

-The most common manifestation of stasis dermatitis is the development of Ankle Discoloration / brown color changes in the skin at the inner aspect of the ankle.
+The most common manifestation of stasis dermatitis is the development of Ankle Discoloration / brown skin discoloration at the inner aspect of the ankle and lower legs.
 These changes will worsen over time and will eventually result in the development of open poorly-healing wounds called venous stasis ulcers.
 These changes usually take many years to develop and patients may be treated for years with creams and salves which do not solve the problem.

 Stasis dermatitis occurs as a direct consequence of venous insufficiency.
 Disturbed function of the 1-way valvular system in the deep venous plexus of the legs results in a backflow of blood from the deep venous system to the superficial venous system, with accompanying venous hypertension.
 This loss of valvular function can result from an age-related decrease in valve competency.